-Mineral tenure over the Ejido Lands is not material to Almaden.
+Mineral tenure over the Ejido Lands is not material to the Ixtaca Project.
 The Ejido Lands do not overlap the Ixtaca Project or its environmental or social area of impact.
 Almaden has never tried to negotiate access to the Ejido Lands, never conducted exploration work on the Ejido Lands, and has no interest in conducting any future exploration or development work over the Ejido Lands.
 The Ejido Lands are in a different drainage basin than the Ixtaca Project and the Company does not need to travel though the Ejido Lands to access the Ixtaca Project.

-On February 17, 2022, the Company announced that the SCJN reached a decision on February 16, 2022 in respect of the Mineral Title Lawsuit involving the Company's mineral claims.
+On February 17, 2022, the Company announced that the SCJN reached a decision on February 16, 2022, in respect of the Mineral Title Lawsuit involving the Company's mineral claims.
+On April 27, 2022, the Company announced that the SCJN published its February 17, 2022 decision regarding the Mineral Title